 People with DPD often stay in abusive relationships or tolerate abuse from people important to them.
 They also shortchange themselves by placing others’ needs above their own.
 They give in easily to fantasy and seem naive.
 All of these struggles create an environment for very unhealthy relationships until they get help for their DPD.

 No one knows the precise cause of DPD.
 Most people with the disorder experience combined factors of biology, development, psychology, and temperament.
 Many share the history of an overprotective or authoritarian parent in their childhood.

 Help for Dependent Personality Disorder Symptoms in Holly, Michigan

 Treatment helps people with DPD end their behavioral patterns and build healthier relationships.
 However, there is no quick cure for these heavily ingrained behaviors.
 But through residential dependent personality disorder treatment Holly Michigan offers, you can start enjoying a better life.

-For example, programs important to changing DPD patterns include:
+For example, services important to changing DPD patterns include:

-- Mental health programs and substance use disorder treatment
+- Mental health services and substance use disorder treatment

 - Residential rehabilitation